FlussuferOrga/Botgart/src/achievements.md

 Tag up while the server has a KD of 2.

+_Färbe den Boden mit ihrem Blut._ _Colour the ground with their blood._

 ### Niemals Aufgeben! | Never Surrender!
-Der Server erreicht unter deiner Leitung eine KD von 0,5.
+Der Server erreicht unter deiner Leitung eine KD von höchstens 0,5.

-Tag up while the server has a KD of 0.5.
+Tag up while the server has a KD of 0.5 or less.

+_Sie mögen uns das Leben nehmen, doch niemals nehmen sie uns unsere Freiheit!_ _They may take our lives, but they will never take our freedom!_

 ### Stratege | Strategist